PEAS Information and History

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

-If your matter is not an emergency but you just have a question or are seeking information about MDEQ programs, regulations, reporting requirements, reportable quantities, etc. please call our
+If your matter is not an emergency but you just have a question or are seeking information about EGLE programs, regulations, reporting requirements, reportable quantities, etc. please call our

 The above data do not include columns of data which contain information which states or eludes to the PEAS caller’s personal information including their name, street address, or phone number(s).
 Note that from 1987 to 1996 only a small amount of data were collected by PEAS for each incident reported, though more information may be available in the respective district office files.

-The nature of subsequent DEQ district staff response is generally to provide technical advice to first responders and responsible parties on actions they can take to minimize environmental damage.
+The nature of subsequent EGLE district staff response is generally to provide technical advice to first responders and responsible parties on actions they can take to minimize environmental damage.

 Callers to PEAS will receive a PEAS incident report number which can be used for future reference and follow up through the respective district office: District Office Map and Contact Information